By Ken Rossignol

 Plemons was arrested again for DUI, this time on Rt.
 235 in California, Md., by a St. Mary’s Sheriff’s Deputy at 12:51 pm on Aug.
 15, 2009.
 In a plea deal arranged by attorney Devine and St. Mary’s States Attorney Richard Fritz, Plemons entered a guilty plea and was fined $807.50 with $400.00 of the fine immediately suspended.
 He was sentenced to jail for six months with five months and twenty days of the sentence suspended.

-For the criminally inclined, Devine appears to be an effective defense attorney as nearly every one of a couple dozen traffic and criminal charges against Plemons, nearly all were either tossed, put on the Stet Docket or plea bargains arranged yielding very little jail time.
+For the criminally inclined, Devine appears to be an effective defense attorney as nearly every one of a couple of dozen traffic and criminal charges against Plemons, nearly all were either tossed, put on the Stet Docket, or plea bargains arranged yielding very little jail time.